Tejashree-Tambe/responsive_homepage/README.md

 # responsive_homepage
-It tried making a responsive page of GitHub website.<br/> This is done by using HTML, CSS and a function of JavaScript to display vertical navigation bar.
+It is a responsive page of GitHub website.<br/>
+This is done by using HTML, CSS and a function of JavaScript to display vertical navigation bar.

 The ouput looks as follows:<br/>